 Snowball apparently took great offense at this.
 Arms akimbo, he responded in a surely tone, “The only pig I open mouth kiss is the one right next to me!”

-“Colg is as gay as a gentle rain, honey” said Colg.
+“Colg is as gay as a gentle rain, honey.” said Colg in his deep baritone.

-“And besides, they eat solicitors- if that’s not a reason to keep them around, nothing is,” added Chaim.
+“And besides, they eat solicitors- if that’s not a reason to keep them around, then there is no pleasing you,” added Chaim.

 The hangman pouted, and said, “I never get to kill anything!” then purposely stomped down the stairs after cutting the ropes off of Snowball and Colg.